Alvarojuarezz/Programming-with-C/README.md

 # Programming-with-C

-A C program where I work with dynamic memory making a list or tree to manage tests of cyclists, teams and cyclists.
+In this repository, I have uploaded 4 projects on the management of data on cycling tests, cycling teams and cyclists with C.